trevordevore/levure/README.md

   shared: true|false [Set to true to create an application data folder in the shared location on the computer] creator code: [app creator code registered with Apple] shutdown when all windows are closed: true|false
-components:
+ui:
   1:
-    filename: [relative path to a specific component folder or a stack file within components folder]
+    filename: [relative path to a specific component folder or a stack file within ui folder]
     encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
   2:
-    folder: [path to folder containing components]
+    folder: [path to folder containing ui components]
     encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
 extensions:
   1: